david-powerapps/david-powerapps/README.md

  note : each time you reopen project you have to run cmd ``source .alias`` (one time) then ``run`` to start

+       - Create an alias to shorten the command ``./mvnw spring-boot:run.``

       - Kill port `8080,3000,...`

 1. Find: `` sudo lsof -i :3000 ``